Armored Saint (EP)

-Armored Saint (EP) is the first studio effort by American heavy metal band Armored Saint.
+Armored Saint is the first studio effort by American heavy metal band Armored Saint.
 It was released in 1983 on Metal Blade Records.
 Chrysalis Records signed the band in 1984 after listening to the EP.
 Opening track "Lesson Well Learned" was previously featured on Metal Blade's compilation Metal Massacre II in 1982.
 The EP is featured on the 2001 compilation Nod to the Old School.